weefbellington/screenplay/README.md

 2. The `Components` apply teardown behaviors
 3. The `Scene` removes its View, which is detached from the parent ViewGroup

-These steps are applied by the `Screenplay` object, which acts as a simple controller for your scene segueways.
-It also handles the logic of reattaching your views on configuration changes -- as long as you hold onto the same `Screenplay` object, it will 'remember' the state of your screen stack across configuration changes.
+These steps are applied by the `Screenplay` object, which acts as a simple controller for your navigation logic.
+It also handles the task of reattaching your views on configuration changes -- as long as you hold onto the same `Screenplay` object, it will 'remember' the state of your screen stack across configuration changes.